 Radio people understand the different things that go into taking content from an idea to a finished product because they do all those things on a daily basis.

 The Big Picture.
 The big picture is this: radio people see the big picture…and so many of the details that make it up.
 That’s because they’ve had their boots on the ground in the one field of entertainment where interaction with everyone who supports their work is a daily reality.
 They create content – writing it, performing it, and producing it.
 They engage directly with the audience.
-They engage directly with advertising partners.
+They engage directly with revenue partners.

 And now, a brief public service announcement for my radio friends: here are a few important things to keep in mind: